 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Go into almost any Chinese takeaway in any country and you’ll almost always find Chinese curry on the menu.
-Chinese curry is one of the most popular dishes in these takeaways and it’s believed that curry was introduced to China by Indian monks.
+Go into almost any Chinese restaurant in any country, and you’ll almost always find Chinese curry on the menu.
+Chinese curry is one of the most popular dishes, and it’s believed curry was introduced to China by Indian monks.

-You can also add a big chunk of potato and carrot into this recipe.
-In Taiwan, we very often add chunks of potato and carrot into our curries.
-By cooking this way, the curry is tastier and it also becomes a “one pot dish”.
-Literally one pot will contain all of the meat and vegetables you will need for your busy weekday dinner and lunch.
+You can also add big chunks of potato and carrot into this recipe.
+By cooking this way, the curry is tastier and becomes a “one pot dish.”
+Literally one pot will contain all of the meat and vegetables you'll need for your busy weekday dinner and lunch.